-The BHA shall give two (2) Preference points to an Applicant who was displaced from a unit within the City of Boston that was the Applicant's last permanent residence.
+The BHA shall give two (2) Preference points to an Applicant who was displaced from a unit within the City of Boston.

 (a) No length of Residency Required

 This Preference is not based on how long an Applicant has resident of the City of Boston, but only upon the establishment and proper verification of residency within the City Of Boston.